 Natomas Motorcycle Accident Attorney

-I'm Ed Smith, a Natomas motorcycle accident attorney.
-There are over 800,000 registered motorcycles in the state of California.
-More than 11,000 motorcyclists are injured in accidents each and every year.
+California has over 800,000 registered motorcycles, and more than 11,000 motorcyclists are injured in accidents yearly.
 Even worse, nearly 1,000 motorcyclists are killed in these collisions.
-According to the U.S. Department of Transportation, 80 percent of motorcycle accidents result in either an injury or a fatality.
+According to the U.S. Department of Transportation, 80 percent of motorcycle accidents result in injury or fatalities.

-The unfortunate reality is that few people walk away from a motorcycle collision without injury.
-Where a motorcycle accident victim does survive, their injuries are often severe and debilitating.
-Much like bicycle accidents, motorcycle accidents result most commonly from motorists’ failure to share the road with bikers and motorcycle owners.
+Unfortunately, few people walk away from a motorcycle collision without injury.
+Where motorcycle accident victims do survive, their injuries are often severe and debilitating.
+Like bicycle accidents, motorcycle accidents result most commonly from motorists’ failure to share the road with bikers and motorcycle owners.

 - Amputation of a limb